bomctl/bomctl/README.md

 ### Verifying Container Images

-Bomctl container images can be [found here](https://hub.docker.com/repository/docker/bomctl/bomctl/general) and are signed using keyless signing with cosign.
+Container images for `bomctl` can be found [here](https://hub.docker.com/r/bomctl/bomctl) and are signed using keyless signing with cosign.

 You can then verify this container image with cosign.